devoncarew/firehose/README.md

 ## What's this?

-This is a tool to automate publishing pub packages from GitHub actions.
+This is a tool to automate publishing of pub packages from GitHub actions.

 ## Status